 A vector-based file of your logo is something that every business needs in their closet of branding tools.
 It’s perfect for all occasions!
-It works for all sizes and mediums.
-Whether the logo is being displayed on a website or on the largest jumbotron in Times Square, your vector logo will be clear, crisp and clean.
+Vector logos work for all sizes and mediums.
+Whether your logo is being displayed on your website or on the largest jumbotron in Times Square, it will be will be clear, crisp, and clean.
 Whether you’re designing your own logo or having someone do it for you, be sure your project includes a vector version.

 What are Vector Files?

-Vector files are typically built in Adobe Illustrator or Corel Draw.
-A vector file is made up of vector-based data rather than pixel data.
-You can usually identify a vector file by the extension on the end of the file name.
+Many logo designers use Adobe Illustrator or Corel Draw to create the vector logo.
+Designers create vector files using vector data, rather than pixels.
+You can often identify a vector file by the extension on the end of the file name.
 If the file is a vector, the logo will end in one of these extensions: .ai, .eps or .svg.